Count von Count: Description and personality

 According to BBC News, during an interview with the More or Less team's Tim Harford, the Count said his favorite number is 34,969.
 The Count was quoted as saying, "It's a square-root thing.": 34,969 is a perfect square, being 1872.

 The Count's signature song is "The Song of the Count".
 The song was written by Jeff Moss as a traditional Hungarian Csárdás.

 Character history

-The Count debuted on Sesame Street in Episode 0406, the premiere of Season 4 (1972–73), and he was conceived by Norman Stiles, who wrote the first script.
+The Count debuted on Sesame Street in Episode 0406, the premiere of Season 4 (1972–73).
+He was conceived by Norman Stiles, who wrote the first script.
 In the Count's very first scene, Ernie told Bert to watch his pyramid of blocks and make sure nothing happened to it while he got his camera to take a picture of the pyramid.
 The Count then walked by, counted the blocks, and in the process, took Ernie's pyramid apart before Bert could stop him.
 He then counted the blocks again, moving them back into place.
 Bert yelled at the Count for moving Ernie's blocks, so the Count counted the blocks again, taking the pyramid apart.
 The Count was performed by Jerry Nelson, who brought the character to life.
 He is made out of the Large Lavender Live Hand Anything Muppet pattern.